• Skip to primary navigation

 Note 2 - Keep some of the chickpea water from the pot that they were boiled in.
 Then place ice in the water, which will help the hummus to blend into a smooth consistency.

-You may also like my authentic baba ghanouj, Lebanese eggplant dip.
+You may also like my authentic baba ghanouj, Lebanese eggplant dip which is often paired with this dip.

 Nutrition